skittles9823/terminalmods/README.md

 ## Note
 This module installs a static ARM bash binary compiled by @SphericalKat.
 If it doesn't work for you, let me know.

+## Updating procedure
+To update the module when new aliases or functions are added, backup all your custom changes to .bashrc and .aliases then delete those files and restore your changes later.

 ## Changes
 - ${USER:=$(getprop ro.product.device)}
  - Make sure the username is the device name as opposed to u0_086ba or something similar.
 - PATH=$PATH:/sbin:/sbin/.magisk/busybox:.
  - '/sbin' contains various magisk binaries and more.
  - '/sbin/.magisk/busybox' contains magisks internal busybox.
  - '.' is the current directory so adding . to path allows files in the current directory to be executed without defining a filepath.

+## Functions
+- cdn N
+ - cd back N number of dirs. e.g. `$ cdn 1` == `$ cd ../`
+- setpriority overlay high/low
+ - Change the priority of a specified overlay. e.g. `$ setpriority android.OutlineExtensions.EtherealColorPaletteLightPastelPurple high`
+- adbfi on/off/stats
+ - enable/disable adb over wifi with one command. e.g. `$ adbfi on`

 #### Aliases
 - aflinger = `$ sudo dumpsys media.audio_flinger`
  - Get a dumpsys of media.audio_flinger, useful for trouble shooting audio issues.
 - bsu = `$ su -s bash`
  - Open a bash shell with superuser privelages.
 - dservice = `$ sudo dumpsys media.dolby_memoryservice`
  - Grabs a system dump of Dolbys memory service.
+- getperms = `$ pm get-privapp-permissions $1`
+ - List all privileged permissions for a specified package.
+- getdenyperms = `$ pm get-privapp-deny-permissions $1`
+ - Lists all denied privelaged permissions for a specified package.
 - killice = `$ sudo killall dk.icepower.icesound`
-    - Usefull if you have ICESound installed to easily kill the service and test its processing.
+ - Usefull if you have ICESound installed to easily kill the service and test if it's processing.
 - l = `$ ls --group-directories-first`
  - Sorts with folders first.
 - nano = `$ nano -l`
  - Adds line numbers to the nano GUI.
 - sbash = `$ . system/etc/bash/bashrc`
-    - Sources the bashrc file, useful if youve made changes to .aliases or .bashrc.
+ - Sources the bashrc file, useful if you've made changes to .aliases or .bashrc.
 - sudo = `$ su -c "$@"`
  - Executes commands as superuser.
-- sysro    = `mount -o remount,ro /system'
+- sysro = `$ mount -o remount,ro /system`
  - Mounts system as read only
-- sysrw    =`mount -o remount,rw /system'
+- sysrw =`$ mount -o remount,rw /system`
  - Mounts system as read - write
 - vd = `$ cd`
  - Fat thumbs + small dpi = annoying ;_;

 ## Changelog
+### v1.3.8
+ - Unity 3.1 update
+ - add setpriority and adbfi functions
+ - add getperms and getdenyperms aliases (technically they're functions because reasons)
+ - lower minMagisk to 1530 and make sure the old magisk path is able to be used
+ - general improvements
+ - update readme

 ### v1.3.7
  - update template to Unity 1.8.2
  - fix bug with the colours in the PS1 that caused issues with long commands